 \subsection{Straightforward Implementation}

-Our model use the auto/cross spectra between spectral channels, which is the covariance of the native form of the LIM data product.
-Many instrumental effects and foregrounds are natural being described in this spectral-angular space (e.g., the filter transmission profile, noise correlations, atmospheric emission).
+Our model uses the auto-/cross-spectra between spectral channels, which is the covariance of the native form of the LIM data product.
+Many instrumental effects and foregrounds are naturally being described in this spectral--angular space (e.g., the filter transmission profile, noise correlations, atmospheric emission).
 Although, in this work, we disregard these components in our analysis, our technique provides a more compatible framework for incorporating these effects in reality.